Healthdirect Free Australian health advice you can count on.

 Too little or too much iodine can cause problems.

-Too much iodine (usually from supplements) can be dangerous for people with thyroid disorders.
+Too much iodine (usually from supplements) can be dangerous, especially for people with thyroid disorders.

-You get iodine from food.
+You get iodine from the food you eat.
 Foods high in iodine include seafoods such as oysters, snapper and seaweed.
-Tinned salmon, bread, eggs, milk and milk products such as yoghurt also contain iodine.
+Tinned salmon, bread, eggs, milk and dairy products such as yoghurt also contain iodine.

 Iodine is also added to many types of salt.
-You can check on the label.
+You can check on the label whether salt is ‘iodised’ (has added iodine).

-Iodised salt is now used in bread making.
+Iodised salt is now used in commercial bread making, to help make sure all Australians get enough.
 The packaging will tell you how much iodine the bread contains.

 Iodine and pregnancy

-If you are pregnant, check if you are eating enough iodine.
+If you are pregnant, it’s important to check if you are getting enough iodine.
 Low iodine levels can increase the risk of a miscarriage.
-It can also lead to stunted growth and intellectual disability or reduced IQ in the baby.
+It can also lead to poor growth and intellectual disability in the baby.

-The National Health and Medical Research Council recommends that all women who are pregnant, breastfeeding or considering pregnancy take an iodine supplement of 150 micrograms a day to top up their intake as otherwise they are unlikely to get all the iodine they need every day.
-Talk to your doctor about this.
-Women who have a thyroid condition should not take iodine supplements until they have checked with their doctor.
+The National Health and Medical Research Council recommends that anyone who is pregnant, breastfeeding or planning a pregnancy take an iodine supplement of 150 micrograms each day to top up their dietary intake.
+This will help ensure that they get all the iodine they need.
+Ask your doctor or pharmacist for more information.

-Many Australian women don’t get enough iodine for pregnancy, so it’s important to take a supplement from when you are planning pregnancy, right through until after you have had the baby and finished breastfeeding.
-If you are pregnant, avoid kelp (seaweed) supplements as these may contain varying levels of iodine and may contain heavy metals such as mercury.
+If you are pregnant, avoid kelp (seaweed) supplements as these may contain varying levels of iodine and may contain heavy metals such as mercury that can be problematic during pregnancy.

 Learn more here about the development and quality assurance of healthdirect content.